Stihl BRA 600 - 72V 883 CFM Cordless Brushless Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BRA 600 compare with other cordless backpack leaf blowers.

-- With a weight of 22.4 lbs, the Stihl BRA 600 stands out as a heavier option in the cordless backpack blowers in the 60 to 80V range.
+- Compared to its counterparts, the Stihl BRA 600 ranks among the heavier cordless backpack blowers in the 60 to 80V range at 22.4 lbs.
 To enjoy the lowest possible weight in this category, you could have a look at the Greenworks Pro BPB80L2510 which is only 9.4 lbs the bare tool.

-- The BRA 600 is powerful, with an airflow rating of 883 CFM (cubic feet per minute).
-This is certainly on the high end compared to other cordless backpack blowers with a comparable voltage.
+- Stihl BRA 600 boasts an impressive airflow, reaching 883 CFM (Cubic Foot per Minute), positioning it amongst the most powerful cordless backpack blowers with a comparable voltage.
 If air volume is important to you, the Senix BLBX6-M, with 950 CFM, could be in your good books.

-- With a runtime of up to 34 minutes on a full charge, the BRA 600's autonomy is modest compared to other cordless backpack units.
+- Autonomy-wise, with up to 34 minutes of autonomy on a full charge, the BRA 600 is on the low end when compared with other cordless backpack units.
 To enjoy the best possible autonomy in this category, you could have a look at the Toro Revolution 66100 which offers up to 330 minutes of runtime.

 Here's a list of the most popular specific comparisons: